dotnet/wpf/Documentation/developer-guide.md

 We use the following workflow for building and testing features and fixes.

-You first need to [Fork](https://github.com/dotnet/corefx/wiki/Checking-out-the-code-repository#fork-the-repository) and [Clone](https://github.com/dotnet/corefx/wiki/Checking-out-the-code-repository#clone-the-repository) this WinForms repository.
+You first need to [Fork](https://github.com/dotnet/corefx/wiki/Checking-out-the-code-repository#fork-the-repository) and [Clone](https://github.com/dotnet/corefx/wiki/Checking-out-the-code-repository#clone-the-repository) this WPF repository.
 This is a one-time task.

 -- add more content here --